How to Dress for a Job Interview

 - Men's Interview Dress

-- Shirt: Button-up shirt in a conservative color.
+- Shirt: A button-up shirt in a conservative color.
 Do not go for a bold, obnoxious color much like the trends.

 - Shoes: Leather, shined dress shoes with matching, clean, dark colored socks.

-- Jewelry: Watch, ring, try to avoid wearing a lot of jewelry.
+- Jewelry: A watch, ring, try to avoid wearing a lot of jewelry.

-- General Appearance: Professional, clean hair style.
+- General Appearance: A professional, clean hair style.
 Trimmed, clean nails, and a clean-shaven face and neck.

 - Bag: Briefcase or messenger bag.

 - Dress for Success